Larry Fitzgerald: 2014

-2015 season
+2015

 On February 18, 2015, Fitzgerald was signed to a new multi-year contract worth at least $11 million guaranteed over the next two seasons.

 In Week 2, in the 48–23 victory over Chicago Bears, Fitzgerald had 112 receiving yards and caught three touchdown passes, the first time he accomplished the feat during the regular season in his career.
 For his performance, he was named NFC Offensive Player of the Week for the fourth time in his career.
 In the next game, he had nine receptions for 134 yards and two touchdowns against the San Francisco 49ers.
 On November 15, he had ten receptions for 130 yards against the Seattle Seahawks.
 In Week 13, he became the youngest player to reach 1,000 career receptions; Dallas Cowboys tight end Jason Witten joined him the same day as the 11th and 12th players to reach this milestone.
 He closed out the 2015 regular season with a receiving touchdown in the last two games against the Green Bay Packers and Seattle Seahawks.
 The Cardinals finished with a 13–3 record and won the NFC West.

 For the 2015 season, Fitzgerald had 109 catches, which was tied for fifth in the NFL, for 1,215 yards and nine touchdowns.
 For his accomplishments during the 2015 season, Fitzgerald was selected to the Pro Bowl for the ninth time.
 He was ranked 27th on the NFL Top 100 Players of 2016.

-On January 16, 2016, Fitzgerald helped his quarterback Carson Palmer record his first playoff win with eight catches for a franchise-record 176 yards in the NFC Divisional Round against the Green Bay Packers in a Week 16 rematch.
+On January 16, 2016, Fitzgerald helped his quarterback Carson Palmer record his first playoff win with eight catches for a franchise-record 176 yards in the NFC Divisional Round game against the Green Bay Packers in a Week 16 rematch.
 Fitzgerald was the Cardinals' entire offense in overtime, with a 75-yard reception to open overtime, and a five-yard touchdown reception from Palmer two plays later, which resulted in a 26–20 win.
 He was held to four receptions for 30 yards in the NFC Championship against the Carolina Panthers.
 The Cardinals' season ended with a 49–15 loss.